 - A. Our report expresses an unqualified opinion on the basic financial statements of Rainbow Rider. - B. Significant deficiencies in internal control were disclosed by the audit of financial statements of Rainbow Rider and are reported in the "Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards."
-One of the deficiencies is a material weakness. - C. No instances of noncompliance material to the financial statements of Rainbow Rider were disclosed during the audit. - D. No matters involving internal control over compliance relating to the audit of the major federal award program were reported in the "Report on Compliance with Requirements Applicable to Each Major Program and Internal Control Over Compliance in Accordance with OMB Circular A-133." - E. The Auditor's Report on Compliance for the major federal award program for Rainbow Rider expresses an unqualified opinion. - F. No findings were disclosed that are required to be reported in accordance with Section 510(a) of OMB Circular A-133. - G. The major program is:
+One of the significant deficiencies is a material weakness. - C. No instances of noncompliance material to the financial statements of Rainbow Rider were disclosed during the audit. - D. No matters involving internal control over compliance relating to the audit of the major federal award program were reported in the "Report on Compliance with Requirements That Could Have a Direct and Material Effect on Each Major Program and on Internal Control Over Compliance in Accordance with OMB Circular A-133." - E. The Auditor's Report on Compliance for the major federal award program for Rainbow Rider expresses an unqualified opinion. - F. No findings were disclosed that are required to be reported in accordance with Section 510(a) of OMB Circular A-133. - G. The major program is: